Rayner firm denies giving tax advice as PM refuses to say if he would sack her

 Sources close to Ms Rayner said a conveyancer and two experts in trust law had all suggested the amount of stamp duty she paid on the property was correct and she acted on the advice she was given at the time.

-But the conveyancing firm, Verrico and Associates, on Thursday told media its lawyers “never” gave Ms Rayner tax advice and were being made “scapegoats”.
+But the conveyancing firm, Verrico and Associates, on Thursday said its lawyers “never” gave Ms Rayner tax advice and were being made “scapegoats”.

-Managing director Joanna Verrico reportedly told The Telegraph: “We’re not qualified to give advice on trust and tax matters and we advise clients to seek expert advice on these.”
+In a statement reported by media, managing director Joanna Verrico said: “We’re not qualified to give advice on trust and tax matters and we advise clients to seek expert advice on these.”

+The founder of the small high street firm, based in Herne Bay, Kent, added: “We believe that we did everything correctly and in good faith.
+Everything was exactly as it should be.

 Meanwhile, the Prime Minister said “of course” he will act on the findings of his independent standards adviser looking into whether Ms Rayner broke ministerial rules.